luisfpereira/pyutils/README.md

 **How to use it?**

-Most of the CLI tools are straightforward and self-explicative.
+Most of the CLI tools are straightforward and self-explanatory.
 By default, it searches for repos in `~/Repos`, but `--search-dirname` overrides behavior.

 `checkout-repos` and `pull-repos`, by default, look for repos in a `txt` configuration file in `~/pyutils` named `git_repos.txt`. e.g.

 ```
+# ~/.pyutils.git_repos.txt
 # repo, branch (if applicable), force checkout (if applicable)
 kokiy, master, False
 pyavbp